newatoms/guides/how-to-pitch-post-supply/readme.md

 Apart from creating the right content, the main focus of the application is to enable users to have and maintain a steady flow of content with the least amount of effort.

-**Our work Method** enables us to have team members work on the same articles simultaneously from their own strength while covering the shortcomings of others.
+**Our work Method** enables us to have team members work on the same articles simultaneously from their own strengths while covering where others are less proficient.
 This enables us to create diverse articles that are not subjected to the knowledge and experience of one writer allowing us to be able to scale and adapt where necessary.
 We call this Agile Journalism.

 ## Our goal